Even in 2022, your bank will still probably charge you the most for an international transfer.

-They’ll give you a poor rate of exchange while at the same time charging you a transfer fee.
+They are going to give you a poor exchange rate while at the same time, charging you a transfer fee.

 In comparison, a specialist money transfer company will do the opposite.

-You’ll get a much better rate of exchange, with next to no fees.
+You’ll get a much better rate of exchange, with, normally, no fees.

-To top it off, you’ll get great service, too.
+And to top it off, you'll get a better service.

 In this article, I’ll give you our top 10 international money transfer companies with their pros and cons.